sfu-ireceptor/turnkey-service-php/README.md

 Check it worked:
 ```
+# returns all of the rearrangement data for the 1000 sequences as JSON
 curl --data "{}" "http://localhost/airr/v1/rearrangement"
 ```
-This returns all of the rearrangement data for the 1000 sequences.

 Note: to load IMGT or AIRR annotations, replace the `mixcr` parameter by `imgt` or `airr`, for example:
 ```